n00b69/woa-beryllium/guide/materials.md

 > [!Warning]
 > Disable USB host mode if you use a poweref USB hub, as this can irreversibly damage your device.
 If you don't use a powered USB hub, enable USB host mode or you will not be able to use any USB devices.

-Run [USB Host Control](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/tag/USBHost) to enable/disable USB host mode, confirm that you want to disable/enable USB host mode and then confirm the reboot
+Run [USB Host Control](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/tag/USBHost) to enable/disable USB host mode and confirm that you want to disable/enable USB host mode.

 #### Finished!